 ** The Alliance of Automobile Manufacturers, whose members include General Motors Co, Volkswagen AG and Toyota Motor Corp, also warned on the impact of the tariffs.
 A study released by a U.S. auto dealer group warned that the tariffs could cut U.S. auto sales by 2 million vehicles.

-** Sweden's Electrolux said on July 18 that the U.S. tariffs announced at the beginning of July would have an impact of $10 million plus this year.
-In the third quarter, it expects raw material costs to rise by 0.5 billion Swedish crowns.
+** Sweden's Electrolux said U.S. tariffs announced in July would have an impact of $10 million plus this year.
+In the third quarter.
+It expects raw material costs to rise by 0.5 billion Swedish crowns.

-** Belgian steel wire maker Bekaert reported on the same day that it sees underlying operating profit 20 percent below analysts' estimates in the first half, blaming wire rod costs partly driven up by tariffs.
+** Belgian steel wire maker Bekaert reported it sees underlying operating profit 20 percent below analysts' estimates in the first half, blaming wire rod costs partly driven up by tariffs.

-** Swedish lock maker Assa Abloy's CEO said on July 18 that he sees an important further increase in steel prices in the second part of the year in U.S., partly due to new import tariffs.
-He expects price hikes to compensate better for the higher cost in the last six month of the year than in the second quarter.
+** Swedish lock maker Assa Abloy sees a further increase in steel prices in the second part of the year in the U.S., partly due to new import tariffs.

-** Austrian steelmaker Voestalpine said on June 6 that about a third of its U.S. sales would be impacted by Washington's steel import tariffs, adding that it was talking to its customers about who would bear the cost.
+** Austrian steelmaker Voestalpine said about a third of its U.S. sales would be impacted by import tariffs, adding it was talking to its customers about who would bear the cost.